-- (4) Students participate in the English Language Program (ELP) at the Faculty of Extension during the first two to four months of the Visiting Student Certificate Program. - (5) After the initial period of participation in intensive English language instruction, students move to regular academic work for either credit or audit depending on their English Language Program performance and the assessment of the Academic Advisor.
-Students may take up to ★18 in Fall/Winter. - (6) Students must maintain satisfactory academic standing as specified in §200.3 while registered in the Visiting Student Certificate Program. - (7) Students receive a Certificate of Participation in the Visiting Student Certificate Program and a U of A transcript.
-Credits to their undergraduate degree are granted by their home institution.
+- (4) Students participate in the English Language Program (ELP) at the Faculty of Extension during the first two to four months of the Visiting Student Certificate Program. - (5) After the initial period of participation in intensive English language instruction, students move to regular academic work for either credit or audit depending on their performance in the English Language Program and the assessment of the Academic Advisor.